fsommers/documentai/README.md

-# Explorations in Document AI
+# Document AI

-A few notebooks and tidbits having to do with Document AI.
+Notebooks and tidbits having to do with Document AI.